aaronc/freactive/README.md

 If you would like to contribute, here are things that would be appreciated:

 * Good polyfills for things like `requestAnimationFrame`, `addEventListener`, etc. to support older browsers where feasible
+* Efficient algorithms for applying stable (possible in place) sorting to the `items-view` (this will probably make more sense once I explain the `items-view` more)

 Distributed under the Eclipse Public License, either version 1.0 or (at your option) any later version.